AndroYounan/COURSEWORK_CAL_POLY_POMONA/Introduction to Micro-controllers - ECE 3301/Lab 6 : (Adding 3-bits two binary numbers and showing the result on 7 segment display)/README.md

 # Lab 3 : (Adding 3-bits two binary numbers and showing the result on 7 segment display)

 ## Instructions that I followed for this lab :
-I design and implemented hardware and software (assembly and C-program) for adding two 3-bit numbers entered via DIP Switches and display the result (0-E) on a Seven-Segment Display (common anode).
+I designed and implemented hardware and software (assembly and C-program) for adding two 3-bit numbers entered via DIP Switches and display the result (0-E) on a Seven-Segment Display (common anode).